Military rations: Post-classical

 During the Crusades, Crusaders carried foods such as dried meat and grain which could be used to make porridge and bought additional foods such as fruits, vegetables, and cheese locally.
 They also foraged and plundered for food.
-During the First Crusade, soldiers would have provided their own food, which could have meant mortgaging property or selling possessions to buy.
+During the First Crusade, soldiers would have provided their own food, which could have meant mortgaging property or selling possessions to buy it.
 At the Siege of Antioch, the Crusaders' food supplies ran so low that a large force was sent away to forage and plunder food, opening the rest of the force up to a counterattack.
 At the subsequent Siege of Ma'arra, hunger among the Crusaders was so widespread that some resorted to cannibalism, feeding on the bodies of Muslims.
 During later Crusades, deals were made with the Venetian fleet and merchants to keep soldiers supplied.
 However, their food supplies were consistently low, to the point that in several battles crusaders would "stop fighting and start eating" upon discovering food in the camps of Muslim armies.
 During the Third Crusade, an observer noted several kitchens in Saladin's camp with nine large cauldrons each.
 The armies of the Mongol Empire only had whatever food or livestock they brought from home, and relied on whatever food they could pillage.
 Mongol soldiers were supplied by their own households and Mongol armies brought along herds of cows and sheep with them on campaign.
 When livestock was unavailable, they would subsist on rations such as cured meat, dried milk curd, and mare's milk, both fresh and fermented into kumis, as well as hunt local game.
-According to Marco Polo, a Mongol cavalryman could go ten days without having to cook, and in such situations would rely on ten pounds of dried milk curd, two liters of kumis, and a quantity of cured meat.
+According to Marco Polo, a Mongol cavalryman could go ten days without having to cook, and in such situations would rely on 10 lb of dried milk curd, two liters of kumis, and a quantity of cured meat.
 In the Ottoman Empire, janissaries were some of the most well-fed soldiers of the era, with access to a variety of foods.
 Their diet largely consisted of freshly baked bread and biscuits when bread was unavailable, as well as a daily meat ration of about 200 grams of lamb or mutton, coffee, rice, and bulgur.
 Biscuits were of particular importance.
 An observer noted around 105 ovens in Istanbul dedicated solely to baking for military purposes.